Attrash-Islam/react-performant-list/README.md

   wrappedSelectorId: string;
   // The item row selector (e.g. tr, li, .my-row-class, etc.)
   itemSelector: string;
-  // Chunk count to be updated [Mainly the visible chunk]
-  ChunkRowsCount: number;
   // Rebase on scroll row counts - When freezing the values user may watch older values that not make since (e.g. sorting)
   // while scrolling up for the already rendered values, so once he pass a speicfic count of rows the Proiver will
   // forceUpdate the values to fetch the last correct value kept in the inner state